Georges Doriot

-Youth and education
+Early life and education

-Doriot was born in Paris, France on September 24, 1899, to Berthe Camille Baehler and Auguste Doriot, the motorist, engineer, factory manager, and later, dealer and car manufacturer (owner of D.F.P.).
-At the time of his son's birth, Auguste had established a close relationship with Armand Peugeot, and Georges was born in the Peugeot house in the 17th arrondissement.
+Georges Frédéric Doriot was born in Paris on 24 September 1899, to Berthe Camille Baehler and Auguste Doriot, a motorist, engineer, and automobile manufacturer who owned D.F.P. and had worked closely with Armand Peugeot.
+Georges was born in the Peugeot house in the 17th arrondissement.
+He grew up in a strict Lutheran household, and frequent childhood visits to his father's automobile factories gave him an early familiarity with manufacturing.